Skip to main content

 ]);

-• Auth flow with signup/login, powered by our widget API endpoints
+• Auth flow with signup/login, powered by our widget API endpoints.

-The entire widget is a single Svelte component.
+Single Svelte component.
 No iframe.
 Same DOM.
 Same styles.
 Powered by window.CStarChat methods.

 // Start a conversation with context from the article they were reading